 It was Mr 50Sense who put me on to Philip Kingsley’s Flaky/Itchy Scalp range.
 (And that’s quite shameful, as I met his daughter Anabel Kingsley a few years ago and have always been impressed with their products.
 Did you know, he developed his No Scent No Colour shampoo and conditioner for his wife after she was diagnosed with breast cancer?
 What a man.)

 Anyway, this is truly a game-changer for me.
 I went the whole hog and bought the shampoo and scalp toner, plus a moisturising conditioner.
 I also use the Philip Kingsley Elasticizer once a week, which I love.
 The result – I no longer look like I’m in need of Nitty Norah.
 There’s a reason why it’s won awards and gets such good reviews.

-Me being me, however, couldn’t let it lie at that and so I asked Anabel for her advice to help other women.
+Me being me, however, couldn’t let it lie at that and so I asked Anabel for her advice to help other women with menopause itchy scalp.